Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Respirometry_Protocol/SDR-Respirometry-Protocol.md

 4. Record the AI light setting and position combinations required to obtain each desired light intensity to use in Photosynthesis trials.
 5. If possible, assemble and run the equipment in a temperaure-controlled environment, such as an incubator.
 Fluctuations in room temperature and increases in temperature due to the use of LED lighting can influence measurements.
 Temperature control using an incubator will allow for respiration measurements in treatment conditions if desired.
 6. Run a one-point calibration with 100% oxygen saturated filtered seawater (FSW) for each plate before each run.
 To do this, bubble FSW for 15 minutes or vigoursly shake in a falcon tube to fully aerate the water.
 Load the plate with the 100% saturated FSW and place the plate in the incubator on the SDR.
 In the software, select oxygen levels be measured at % air saturation.
 Click "Calibration" and then "One-point adjustment".
 A box will pop up with the % air saturation values for each well.
 These should be between 90-120%.
 At the box at the bottom, enter "100" for % air saturation.
 Click OK.
 Repeat these steps for both plates.
 7. After the calibration, click "Single Scan" in the upper left hand corner.
 This will run a single measurement scan on all of the wells to double check the calibration.
-The values should be aroun 98-105% air saturation.
-The plate is now calibrated!
+The values should be around 98-105% air saturation.
+The plate is now calibrated! **It is strongly recommended to run the calibration before every plate/run, especially if different temperatures are being measured.**

 <a name="Sample_Preparation"></a> **Sample Preparation**